stickgrinder/opoc/content/post/a-place-to-start-gdd.md

 Fourth: a GDD it is a good starting point for the future.
 Let's say you decide to take your project to the next step, and find a company to develop it; the GDD - even though it is clearly not the tool to _sell_ your idea - is, in my opinion, a great tool to describe your game and it highlights the fact you have actually designed it, and took it seriously as a project.

 **A good design talks about your love for your project.
-A GDD can shout it out loud.**
+The GDD is what we think can shout it out loud.**

 ## What we are writing in our GDD